postsharp/Metalama.Documentation/content/conceptual/aspects/templates/template-compile-time.md

 Compile-time expressions are expressions that contain a call to a compile-time method, a reference to a compile-time local variable, or a compile-time aspect member.
 These expressions are executed at compile time when the aspect is applied to a target.

-Compile-time statements, such as `if`, `foreach`, or `meta.DebugBreak()`, are executed at compile time.
+Compile-time statements, such as `if`, `foreach`, or `meta.DebugBreak()`, are also executed at compile time.

 ## The meta pseudo-keyword

 The <xref:Metalama.Framework.Aspects.meta> static class serves as the entry point for the compile-time API.
 It can be considered a pseudo-keyword that provides access to the _meta_ side of meta-programming.
-The <xref:Metalama.Framework.Aspects.meta> class is the entry point to the meta-model and its members can only be invoked within the context of a template.
+The <xref:Metalama.Framework.Aspects.meta> class is the entry point to the meta-model, and its members can only be invoked within the context of a template.

 The <xref:Metalama.Framework.Aspects.meta> static class exposes the following members: